GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex3_gmosls_ns_cmdline.rst

 not stack the flats.
 This allows us to use only one list of the flats.
 Each will be reduced individually, never interacting with the others.

-If you have multiple programs and you want to reduce only the flats for that program, you might want to use the ``program_id`` descriptor in the ``--expr`` expression.

-Here, we have only one set of flats, so we will just gather them all together.
+The flats used for nod-and-shuffle are normal flats.
+The DRAGONS recipe will "double" the flat and apply it to each beam.

 ::

-    dataselect ../playdata/example1/*.fits --tags FLAT -o flats.lis
+    dataselect ../playdata/example3/*.fits --tags FLAT -o flats.lis

 A list for the arcs